jyuw/atm_challenge/README.md

         - with a card status that is active (Not report stolen or lost)
     - The person attempting the withdrawal has sufficient funds on his account
 * There are only $5, $10 and $20 bills in the ATM.
 Withdrawals for amounts not divisible by 5 must be rejected.
-* Upon a successful withdrawal the system should return a receipt with information about the date, amount and bills that was dispatched.
-(The receipt should be presented in the form of a Hash.

 ## Usage
 After cloning the repo, run by loading the person.rb file into IRB.
 This will load all required files as well.